fura2/stochastic-approximation/robbins-monro/README.md

     <img src="../resource/2.png" width="50%">
 </div>

-Each sample path may converge to $\theta$ but the convergence speed is significantly slow compared to experiment 1.
+Each sample path may converge to $\theta$ but the speed of convergence is significantly slow compared to experiment 1.
 The variance of $x_n$ is very large.

 ### Experiment 4. $M(x)=|x|x+2\sin x$ and $a_n=1/n$
-Assumption 1 does not hold.
+Assumption 2 does not hold.

 ```bash
 sed -i '' 's/x + 2.0 \* np.sin(x)/x \* np.abs(x) + 2.0 \* np.sin(x)/g' run.py